RogerShen98/CPU-Scheduling-Simulator/README.md

 Note: for RR algorithm you need to define a Time-quantum.

-What to do?

-Create a simple user interface to ask user for input.txt file, a scheduling algorithm and Time-quantum if RR is chosen.
+It creates a simple user interface to ask user for input.txt file, a scheduling algorithm and Time-quantum if RR is chosen.

 Print progress of task every unit time (millisecond).
 Once all tasks are completed, the program should compute and print :